 Shoreline has a proud tradition of leadership in music education, with its choirs, bands, and orchestras performing at the highest levels.
 The district also provides a full menu of student activities, including strong drama and sports programs.

 Secondary honors and AP classes are open to all students who meet the course requirements and want to achieve at the highest academic levels.
 The district is also a state leader in enhancing student instruction through the use of technology.
-All students in grades 9 to 12 receive an iPad for use at school and at home.
+All students in grades 9 to 12 receive a Chromebook for use at school and at home.
 Students in other grades have laptop computers available for use at school.

 District #1 – Meghan Jernigan